Holly Brisley: Personal life

-Brisley's family moved from Adelaide to the Gold Coast while she was still very young.

-Holly became engaged to marketing executive Paul Ford in Venice in 2005 and they married on 11 February 2006 in Manly, Sydney.
+Brisley became engaged to marketing executive Paul Ford in Venice in 2005 and they married on 11 February 2006 in Manly, Sydney.
 They exchanged vows in the Cardinal Cerretti Memorial Chapel, in the grounds of St Patrick's Seminary overlooking the ocean.

-Holly gave birth to their son, Levi Harper Ford, at the Royal North Shore Private Hospital on 16 July 2009.
-On 20 July 2012 Holly gave birth to the couples second child, a daughter Willow Jade Ford.
+She gave birth to their son at the Royal on 16 July 2009.
+On 20 July 2012, she gave birth to her second child, a daughter.

-Holly has Coeliac Disease, and appeared on the cover of "The Australian Coeliac" September 2005 edition.
+Brisley has coeliac disease, and appeared on the cover of "The Australian Coeliac" September 2005 edition.

-In July 2010, Holly climbed Mount Kilimanjaro in Africa for a charity trek, whereby she raised $50,000 for the Humpty Dumpty Foundation, a worthy cause that helps sick children.
-She had a near death experience having contracted pulmonary edema caused by the high altitude but is in good health now.
+In July 2010, Brisley climbed Mount Kilimanjaro in Africa for a charity trek, raising $50,000 for the Humpty Dumpty Foundation, a worthy cause that helps sick children.
+She had a near-death experience, having contracted pulmonary edema caused by the high altitude, but is in good health now.

 Awards and nominations

 On 1 June 2005, she received a Film Award for 'Best Actress – Feature Film' at the New York Film & Video Festival for her portrayal of "Geraldine" in the Australian film The Crop.
-The movie also won 'Best International Feature'.
+The film also won 'Best International Feature'.